-This course is a survey of social, cultural, economic, and political developments, which have molded the modern western world.
-This course covers the ancient world through the Renaissance and Reformation.
+This course is a survey of social, intellectual, economic, and political developments, which have molded the modern western world.
+This course covers the ancient and medieval periods and concludes in the era of the Renaissance and Reformation.
 (F, Sp, Su)